mgwilt/deepseek-ocr-pdf2md/README.md

 | `ngram_size`, `window_size` | Passed to `NGramPerReqLogitsProcessor` to suppress repeated n-grams. |

 To override via environment variables, use the `DEEPSEEK_` prefix (e.g. `DEEPSEEK_PROMPT`, `DEEPSEEK_MAX_CONCURRENCY`).
 Values in `.env` follow the same naming scheme.
+You can also point to an alternate TOML file by exporting `DEEPSEEK_TOML=/path/to/settings.toml` or passing `--settings` on the CLI.

 ### Prompt Cheat Sheet